Every student must ask themselves what the Entry Requirements for Postgraduate Students for their chosen school or program.

-No matter what program for postgraduate school you plan on applying to, you must make sure you have a bachelors agree before doing so.
+No matter what program for postgraduate school you plan on applying to you must make sure you have a Bachelor’s degree before doing so.
 If you plan on getting a Doctorate you must also make sure to receive a Master’s degree.

 Most countries use Grade Point Averages to assess their students.
 However, in Britain schools use a degree classification system.
 This means that degrees are awarded to students under the following circumstances:

-- First class honors degrees are considered to be the highest level of academic achievement.
+- First class honours degrees are considered to be the highest level of academic achievement.
 You must receive a mark of at least 70% to receive this.

-- Upper second-class honors degrees require marks of at least 60%.
+- Upper second-class honours degrees require marks of at least 60%.

-- Lower second-class honors degrees represent marks of 50%.
+- Lower second-class honours degrees represent marks of 50%.

-- Third class honors degrees represent overall marks of 40%.
+- Third class honours degrees represent overall marks of 40%.

 - Pass degrees represent overall marks of 35%.

 Typically, to be accepted into a Master’s degree program you must have a mark of at least a lower second class honors degree.
 For the more competitive programs you will need to have the upper second-class honors degree.
 For entry into a doctoral program you must have a Master’s degree already but, some students who have extraordinarily high Bachelor’s degrees are sometimes also accepted.

 For a more thorough explanation, refer to the book Postgraduate study in the UK by Nicholas and Rosalind Foskett.

 Not all postgraduate programs require both professional experience and qualifications.
 Some fields such as medicine, education, social work or business require for you to have between 2 to 5 years of professional experience before you enter a master’s program.
 This is in large part because the program is focused on practice and is considered to be a higher degree.